cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 We'll make use of the default JavaScript template to start building our project.

-In the command line, let's generate our Worker project, using Wrangler's [worker-template](<https://github.com/cloudflare/worker-template>) and calling the project "slack-bot":
+In the command line, let's generate our Worker project, using Wrangler's [worker-template](<https://github.com/cloudflare/worker-template>), and passing the project name "slack-bot":

 ```
 wrangler generate slack-bot https://github.com/cloudflare/worker-template